Available Psychology Scholarship Opportunities

 Deadline

-All applications and associated materials must be received in the Office of the Dean by April 20, 2024.
+All applications and associated materials must be received in the Office of the Dean by June 22, 2025.

-Nova Southeastern University College of Psychology is now accepting nominations/applications for the Rose and Albert Miniaci Endowed Scholarship.
+Nova Southeastern University’s College of Psychology is now accepting nominations/applications for the Rose and Albert Miniaci Endowed Scholarship.
 This scholarship is available to graduate psychology students currently matriculated in any College of Psychology program.
 Preference will be given to students demonstrating a career interest in children and family issues.

 Background